Land Area: 160 Acres

 – Demand has been expressed for a meeting/reception hall to accommodate weddings, conferences, etc. (Perhaps in the form of an “old” church?)
 All infrastructure for such a building is already there; electricity, water lines, and septic system are all in place and ready for this new building.

 – There is a demand for catering in the off-season.
-There is a chuck wagon that comes with the property that can be used for such events.
+A Chuck Wagon is also available.

 -Camp Native, a website dedicated as a booking site for campgrounds, has discovered the High Plains Homestead and has just begun developing the available camp sites and RV sites on their website.
 This could easily be developed further, as demand for more RV hook-up sites is great, and the infrastructure in place could easily accommodate more sites and expand the camping and RV parking opportunities.